Flax Seed Oil Fat is Very High

 Consuming flax seed oil fat is a great way to get lots of omega 3 short chain fatty acids.

-And these omega 3 fatty acids can be converted by your body into the more powerful long chained omega 3's.
+These omega 3 fatty acids can be converted by your body into the more powerful long chained omega 3's.

-You can learn how to boost this conversion to get the most from flax seed oil fat and from whole flax seeds for your daily omega 3 requirements.
+However, you can learn how to boost this conversion to get the most from flax seed oil fat and from whole flax seeds for your daily omega 3 requirements.

 Whole Brown Flax Seeds